2023 Best Psychology Schools in Pennsylvania

 Our analysis found Haverford College to be the best school for psychology students who want to pursue a degree in Pennsylvania.
 Haverford is a small private not-for-profit school located in the suburb of Haverford.

-You’ll be in good company if you decide to attend Carnegie Mellon University.
-It ranked #2 on our 2023 Best Psychology Schools in Pennsylvania list.
-Located in the city of Pittsburgh, Carnegie Mellon is a private not-for-profit college with a large student population.
+Out of the 70 schools in Pennsylvania that were part of this year’s ranking, Carnegie Mellon University landed the # 2 spot on the list.
+Located in the large city of Pittsburgh, Carnegie Mellon is a private not-for-profit college with a large student population.

-Read full report on Psychology at Carnegie Mellon University
+Full Psychology at Carnegie Mellon University Report

 After completing their degree, psychology graduates from Bucknell carry an average student debtload of $27,000.